pschaus/book_lepl1402/source/part1.rst

 (By the way, have you noticed the difference between :code:`System.out.print` and :code:`System.out.println`?)

+A .java file can contain more than class, however only one of them can be public.
+Here is the example from above with two classes:

+..  code-block:: java

+    class MyOtherClass {
+        static void printHello() {
+            System.out.print("How do ");
+            System.out.println("you do, ");
+        }
+    }

+    public class Main {
+        public static void main(String[] args) {
+            MyOtherClass.printHello();
+            System.out.println("fellow kids?");
+        }
+    }

+You can access the static content of a class from another class by using the name of the class, as demonstrated in the line :code:`MyOtherClass.printHello()` in the example.

 Types
 =====

-Python is a *strongly typed* language.
+You might already know that Python is a *strongly typed* language.
 That means that all "things" in Python have a specific type.
 You can see that by entering the following statements in the Python prompt:

 ..  code-block:: python